Free clothes, school supplies and furniture Henrico County and Richmond.

 The non-profit administers several short term assistance programs.
-It can include emergency clothing or food.
+It can include emergency clothing, free school supplies or backpacks for students or food.
 Clients requesting financial assistance for bills will need to document extreme financial need.
 The Clothes closet is available to all residents of Henrico County Virginia.
 Coats, school clothing, and other goods may be offered.

 The Salvation Army of Central Virginia and Richmond

 Richmond, VA 23241